Tyke03/image_organizer/README.md

 ## Cost Optimization

-- Images are automatically resized to 512px before analysis (reduces API costs)
+- Images are automatically resized to 512px before analysis (reduces API costs).
-- Free Gemini model is used by default
+- Free Gemini model is used by default.
-- Fallback to premium models only when necessary
+- Fallback to premium models only when necessary.
-- Sequential processing prevents rate limit issues
+- Sequential processing prevents rate limit issues.

 ## Troubleshooting

 ### "API key not configured" error
-- Make sure you've created `.env.local` with your OpenRouter API key
+- Make sure you've created `.env.local` with your OpenRouter API key.
-- Restart the dev server after adding the key
+- Restart the dev server after adding the key.

 ### Photos failing to process
-- Check your OpenRouter account has credits/quota
+- Check your OpenRouter account has credits/quota.
-- The app will automatically try fallback models
+- The app will automatically try fallback models.
-- Use the "Retry Failed Photos" button to reprocess errors
+- Use the "Retry Failed Photos" button to reprocess errors.

 ### Slow processing
-- This is normal - images are processed sequentially to avoid rate limits
+- This is normal - images are processed sequentially to avoid rate limits.
-- The app automatically adjusts speed based on API response times
+- The app automatically adjusts speed based on API response times.

 ## Contributing